Team-P4RROT/P4RROT/README.md

 Any kind of contribution is appreciated ranging from tutorial writing to bug fixes and implementing new features.
 In short, we use GitHub to host code, track issues and feature requests, as well as accept pull requests.

 Read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

+## Discalimer

+The library is released under MIT license but please note that some of the tests, examples and templates might have different licensing.